itsrubenclarke/Threat-Hunting/Windows-Threats/Impossible-Travel/README.md

 The dataset reveals multiple login events for the user `employee` on the device `ruben-th`, originating from two distinct IP addresses.
 On **Apr 27, 2025, at 07:23:50 AM**, login activity was recorded from the IP `199.188.237.194`.
 Earlier, at **07:10:55 AM**, a login was recorded from the IP `5.45.38.62`.
 These logins occurred within a short timeframe, indicating geographically disparate access points.

-This activity indicates Impossible Travel, where a single account is used to log in from different locations in rapid succession.
-The presence of these distinct IPs suggests potential credential compromise or the use of obfuscation techniques, such as a VPN, to simulate external access.
+This activity indicates Impossible Travel, where a single account is used to log in from different locations rapidly.
+These distinct IPs suggest potential credential compromise or the use of obfuscation techniques, such as a VPN, to simulate external access.
 Further analysis of network and process events may provide additional context to validate this behaviour.

 **Query used to locate event:**